Strings

 asciichar( number )

-Returns the character corresponding to ascii character code in number. (number must be less than 255).
+Returns the character corresponding to ascii character code in number. (number must 0 to 255).

 asciivalue